ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/container-data-sources.md

 ## `ibm_container_cluster`
 {: #container-cluster}

 Retrieve information about an existing {{site.data.keyword.containerlong_notm}} cluster.
+For more information, about container cluster, see [About Kubernetes](/docs/containers?topic=containers-getting-started).
 {: shortdesc}

 ### Sample IBM Cloud Provider plug-in for Terraform code